mRemoteNG/mRemoteNG.github.io/index.md

 title: Home
 permalink: /
 ---
-mRemoteNG is a fork of mRemote: an open source, tabbed, multi-protocol, remote connections manager for Windows. mRemoteNG adds bug fixes and new features to mRemote.
+mRemoteNG is a fork of mRemote: an open source, tabbed, multi-protocol, remote connections manager for Windows. mRemoteNG adds bug fixes and new features to mRemote and allows you to view all of your remote connections in a simple yet powerful tabbed interface.

-It allows you to view all of your remote connections in a simple yet powerful tabbed interface.
+mRemoteNG is open source software and is released under the terms of the [GNU General Public License Version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0-standalone.html).

-mRemoteNG supports the following protocols:
+**Supported protocols:**

 * RDP (Remote Desktop/Terminal Server)
 * VNC (Virtual Network Computing)